 Kings Square, Gloucester, UK

-Michael Grubb Studio provided a Lighting Strategy for Gloucester City Council’s new Kings Square development located in the centre of the City.
+Michael Grubb Studio provided a Lighting Strategy for Gloucester City Council’s new Kings Square development located in the centre of the city.

 The commission was organised by the Kings Quarter Art Commissioning panel, which consists of councillors, officers and key figures from local cultural and community organisations.

-Michael Grubb Studio worked in parallel with both the client and design teams to understand the cultural significance of the site.
-It will become a major events space for the city for years to come.
-The Lighting Strategy looks to create a unique sense of place which can hold large scale events, whilst being an attraction in its’ own right.
-The Strategy embraces and connects the Public Realm with the surrounding architecture, delivering a combined approach that can be operated and managed by all of the local stakeholders.
+Michael Grubb Studio created an innovative lighting design that is programmed to illuminate the square at night.
+The use of colour was identified as a major element and ambition of the scheme, which features water fountains and dynamic colour changing lighting.
+The lighting creates a unique sense of place which can hold large scale events, whilst being an attraction in its own right.
+The Strategy embraces and connects the Public Realm with the surrounding architecture, delivering a combined approach that can be operated and managed by local stakeholders.

-The use of colour was identified as major element and ambition of the scheme.
-The intention being to brand and celebrate key dates in the international and local calendar, with emphasis placed on natural phenomenons, such as sunsets and the full moon cycle.
-All features from building facades, hard landscape and water features will sequence collectively to create an immersive lit experience.
+The council can utilise the coloured lighting to brand and celebrate key dates in the international and local calendar, with emphasis placed on natural phenomena, such as sunsets and the full moon cycle.
+All features from building facades, hard landscape and water features sequence collectively to create an immersive lit experience.

 Client